danvk/aoc2023/aoc2017/README.md

 Part 2: 18 iterations is nowhere near enough to cause problems.

-I'm thinking that a `splitIntoBuf` and `parseIntsIntoBuf` helper would be very useful for parsing.
+I'm thinking that a `splitIntoBuf` and `extractIntsIntoBuf` helper would be very useful for parsing.

 How do I fix this?